 - Non-adherence by the bank or its subsidiaries to the instructions of Reserve Bank on credit card operations

-- Non-disbursement or delay in disbursement of pension (to the extent the grievance can be attributed to the action on the part of the bank concerned, but not with regard to its employees);
+- Non-disbursement or delay in disbursement of pension (to the extent the grievance can be attributed to the action on the part of the bank concerned, but not concerning its employees);

 - Refusal to accept or delay in accepting payment towards taxes, as required by Reserve Bank/Government;